qubrabench/qubrabench/README.md

 pip install .
 ```

-If you are interested in *developing* `qubra_bench`, please see below for instructions.
+If you are interested in *developing* `qubrabench`, please see below for instructions.

 ## How to run a benchmark